As an Amazon Associate I earn from qualifying purchases.

 If you do use a granular or powdered sweetener, just remember that the consistancy will be different.

 You can also use pure stevia or liquid stevia in this keto frosting recipe.

 You will want to leave the butter out to bring it to room temperature.
-Once it’s soft, add in the peanut butter, sugar free sweetener drops, and optional extracts to a mixing bowl.
+Once it’s soft, add everything in a mixing bowl and blend.

 To Make Icing Instead

 Icing is thinner than frosting, so you will make the frosting first.

 Then you will want to slowly add a little bit of heaving whipping cream or unsweetened nut milk to the mixture.
 Add a little bit at a time and stop when you get the consistancy that you like.

 Also keep in mind, that if you put your frosting or icing in the fridge it will harden up some.